With the arson investigation intensifying, the flames soar higher for Dawson and Boden as the evidence reveals who's truly responsible.

 When a call comes of a man who has his foot smashed from a moving boxcar, the wife of the patient comes forward after seeing how they saved her husband's life.
-She gives them a video that shows them that House 51 was indeed trying to stop the fire with a resident not carrying.
+She gives them a video showing them that House 51 was trying to stop the fire with a resident not carrying.

-That's the evidence that Dawson and Bowden need to complete the investigation.
-As Dawson looks into it, Kelly's study buddy helps out and spots a famous realtor who is the suspect.
-Dawson gets her reports in order and hands them to Duffy, which he is happy with, but he still needs more evidence instead of going to CPD.
+Dawson and Boden need that evidence to complete the investigation.
+As Dawson investigates, Kelly's study buddy helps spot a famous realtor who is the suspect.
+Dawson gets her reports in order and hands them to Duffy, who is happy with them but still needs more evidence instead of going to the CPD.

-That makes her go to Bowden and show him what she has, and he agrees that this is all enough.
+That causes her to go to Boden and show him what she has; he agrees that this is enough.
 Instead of going to the CFD, he goes to the Sun-Times and gives them a report.
-That sets a backlash, and later, as Bowden goes to Dawson for the evidence, they aren't there.
+This sets off a backlash, and later, when Bowden goes to Dawson for the evidence, they aren't there.

-Meanwhile, Britt is still dealing with the baby John.
-She's getting so attached and emotional with the kid I thought that she was going to adopt him.
-Well, it didn't happen, but after almost getting shot, she gets help from Dr. Charles from Chicago Med, who locates the father and tells him about the kid.
+Meanwhile, Britt is still dealing with baby John.
+She's getting so attached and emotional with the kid that I thought she would adopt him.
+Well, it didn't happen, but after almost getting shot, she gets help from Dr. Charles from Chicago Med.
+He locates the father and tells him about the kid.
 And it sure made Britt feel like a winner when the father came and held his son.

 Casey and Jimmy are building a perfect lieutenant/candidate relationship.
 It makes me want to think of Benton and Carter's relationship.
 I'm very much impressed by Steven McQueen's performance and his character.
-I do think that maybe if he stays alive, he could be in a leading role.
+If he stays alive, he could be in a leading role.
 But don't tear my head off from that; it's just a thought.

 Kelly and Jamie are in a serious relationship when he lets her drive his car and wear his Blackhawks jersey.
 But as always, it turns south during a news conference of Roger Maddox on his accusation of setting those houses on fire.

-But it was at the end that left us on the edge of our seats (this one moved up from second to first level) as Dawson was looking for those files; they were no longer in the computer and not the filing cabinet.
-Dawson starts to have pain in her stomach.
-She's gone into early labor.
-Bowden calls Casey, and we are off to Chicago Med next week.
+But in the end, it left us on the edge of our seats (this one moved up from the second to the first level) as Dawson looked for those files; they were no longer in the computer but in the filing cabinet.
+Dawson started to have stomach pain.
+She'd gone into early labor.
+Boden called Casey, and we are off to Chicago Med next week.

-It was nice to see Oliver Platt as Dr. Daniel Charlies, who helps Britt with the baby situation.
-The man breaks the rules to help, and I love it.
+It was a treat to see Oliver Platt as Dr. Daniel Charlies, who supports Britt with the baby situation.
+I admire his willingness to bend the rules to help.

 Overall, I give this episode an 8.5/10.